algbio/flowpaths/CONTRIBUTING.md

 python3 -m venv .venv
 source .venv/bin/activate  # zsh/bash

-# 3) Install the package in editable mode (installs runtime deps from pyproject)
+# 3) Install the package in editable mode with dev tools (tests, coverage helpers)
+# (Uses the "dev" extra defined in pyproject optional-dependencies.)
-pip install -e .
+pip install -e ".[dev]"

-# 4) Install test tooling
+# If you only want runtime deps, you can instead do:
-pip install pytest
+# pip install -e .

 # 5) (Optional) Install Gurobi solver support
 # Only needed if you want to run examples/tests with solver_options selecting "gurobi".